GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/ta-liberty-pipeline/readme.md

 The manifest files contains the following

 * Namespace
-* Docker and GIT secretes
+* Docker and GIT secrets
 * Service Account
 * Task
 * Pipeline